 - 1. On the Job screen of the Job Wizard, select Modify Existing - 2.
-From the list of available jobs select the one you want to modify.
-This list only shows jobs that are supported by the wizard.
-You can filter the job list by selecting the filter icon. - 3.
-Once you select a job, you can change the following as part of the Modify flow: - Change/create a new Connector - Change/create a new Rule Set - Update inventory
+From the list of available jobs slect the one you want to modify.
+This list only shows jobs that are supported in the wizard.
+You can filter the job list by selecting the filter icon . - 3.
+Once you select a job, you can change the following as part of the Modify flow: - Change/create new connector - Change/create new rule set - Update inventory